dominant-strategies/quai-docusaurus/docs/participate/mining/miner-overview.md

   - latency
 ---

 A miner is a computer performing complex mathematical calculations, known as hashing, in a competition to add the next block to a Quai blockchain.
-These ongoing competitions allow the network to reach consensus through the hierarchical longest chain rule (HLCR).
+These ongoing competitions allow the network to reach consensus through [Proof-of-Entropy-Minima (PoEM)](../../learn/advanced-introduction/poem/poem.md).
 Quai Network utilizes merged mining, which allows each miner to secure three Quai blockchains simultaneously.
 Further, Quai miners self-select the contexts they wish to mine, incentivizing reduced network latency via topological organization.

 Mining in Quai Network can be performed via CPU miner or GPU miner.
 GPUs have a significant advantage in efficiency over CPUs when mining Quai.